GopeedLab/gopeed/README.md

 When the docker container is running, you can access the web page through `http://localhost:9999`.
 > Tip: Modify the download path to `/download` on the setting page to access the downloaded files on the host.

+## Donate

+If you like this project, please consider [donating](/.donate/index.md) to support the development of this project, thank you!

 ## Showcase